 - Think of the people you live with as a single unit.
 If one person is negligent in following prevention and social distancing guidelines, it puts the entire household at risk.

-We understand that following these rules will not be easy and will be uncomfortable.
-Adhering to these rules now can dramatically reduce the number of people infected with COVID-19.
-Here are some things you can do by yourself or with your household members:
+While some restrictions have been relaxed for fully-vaccinated people, adhering to these rules now can dramatically reduce the number of people infected with COVID-19.
+Here is some further reading with activities you can do by yourself or with your household members: